Luciano Vistosi

 Other versions: No other versions of this Luciano Vistosi Nessa table lamp exists.
 Similar lamps were designed by Luciano and made by Vistosi, but they all have a different name.

 This lamp was designed by Luciano Vistosi for Vistosi in Italy in 1972.
 It is made of hand blown crystal glass, in milky/white and clear glass.
-None of these lights are exactly the same.
 The Vistosi and Murano labels are still present.
 It is a striking piece, being very modern but also at the same time fully displaying the design of the 1960s and 1970s.

 Described in 1000 Lights Taschen 2005 Vol.2, page 286.